Eyewitness account

 Start-over I did, amidst 9% unemployment and a slim 36% of public opinion for us (vs 54% against per Gallup).
 Like a knife cutting through hot butter, I was on my own (my mom and her Ao Dai left behind in that cold camp without a sponsor; hers, oldest, took the longest from April 29 through Sept 13, 1975).

-Living out of a rented basement, I juggled a janitorial shift by night and a Speech class by day! (my Speech class field trip was at a Udall’s campaign on campus).
+Living out of a rented basement, I juggled a janitorial shift by night and a Speech class by day! (my Speech class field trip was at an Udall’s presidential campaign on campus).

 One has to put the least strain on the system.
-Culture shock aside, that first Winter, I invited fellow exiled students like myself to cake and music.
-White Christmas was on second time that year, but with real snow.
-Fellow sufferers of fate, like our Remarque’s Ravic, in Shadows of Paradise (under the table emigrant surgeon, operated for cash, only after patients got anaesthetized by licensed and legit surgeons).
+Culture shock aside, that first Winter, I invited fellow exiled students like me to cake and music.
+White Christmas was on the radio, its second time that year, but with real snow.
+Fellow sufferers of fate, like our Remarque’s Ravic, in Shadows of Paradise (under the table emigrant surgeon, operated for cash, only after patients got anaesthetized by licensed and legit surgeon).

-Joining the huddle mass, we live in quiet desperation.
-Our American/California Dream has been what we made of it “All the leaves are brown”.
+Joining the huddle mass, we lived in quiet desperation.
+Our American/California Dream has been what we made of it since “all the leaves are brown…and I pretend to pray….”

-This story could otherwise be told with focus on my sister’s protective instincts or my brother’s fear of reprisal.
+This story could otherwise be told from the P.O.V. of my sister’s protective instincts or my brother’s fear of reprisal.

 My sister, a Director of the Agriculture Development Bank, rebuilt her credentials – hard earning a CPA of Commonwealth Virginia.
 Her 80th-birthday saw all four children intact!
 She – strong, sincere, straightforward – thrived on challenges e.g. find a way out, just like other adults crossing earlier River of Ben Hai.

-Just like early settlers crossing the last few miles from Ellis Island to Staten Island, we waited anxiously from Wake Island looking to Ellis Island, luckier than most; without desperate need to toss babies (like basketballs), without flying-on-empty or without having to climb over embassy walls.
+Just like early settlers crossing the last few miles from Ellis Island to Staten Island, we waited anxiously from Wake Island looking to Ellis Island, luckier than most e.g. tossing babies (like basketballs), flying-on-empty or climbing over embassy wall or Berlin Wall.

 May God rest her soul (a year shy of her migration 2.0.
 50th Anniversary.)

-A decade later, my P/T dad joined us, violin in hand (not unlike those weeping girls).
-That lost decade – being fatherless, aimless, feeling guilty as Hell, God knows I was.
-Being on my own, unknown and unaccompanied.”
-I read so I won’t be alone” without the luxury of a college-orientation or parent -visitation day.
+A decade later, my P/T dad joined us, with violin in hand (not unlike those weeping girls).
+That lost decade – being fatherless, aimless, feeling guilty as Hell, God knows, I was.
+Being on my own, unknown and semi-orphaned,” I read so I won’t be alone”.
+No college-orientation nor graduation.

 Years later my brother-in-law was laid to rest.
 His car key once again tossed.
 This time to his granddaughter.
 His marker: “Life passes like a blink of an eye” (or a Simca on its last leg).